-The committee will consist of at least five (5) regular or adjunct members of the graduate faculty, including the Dissertation Director, with at least three of these having a primary tenure-track faculty appointment in the department of Electrical Engineering.
+The committee will consist of at least four (4) regular or associate members of the graduate faculty, including the Dissertation Director, with at least three of these having a primary tenure-track faculty appointment or Wright State University Faculty Emeritus status in the department of Electrical Engineering.
 The Dissertation Director, who chairs the committee, must be a regular member of the graduate faculty, a member of the Ph.D. in Electrical Engineering program faculty, and dissertation-qualified.

 Co-Director Adjunct members of the graduate faculty who are dissertation-qualified may be eligible to co-direct a dissertation along with a Ph.D. in Electrical Engineering dissertation-qualified member and will be selected and nominated in accordance with the Ph.D.
 Program Policies.
-Students who transfer to the Ph.D.
+Stu- dents who transfer to the Ph.D.
 Program may retain the same Dissertation Director if they satisfy the above criteria.
 Committee members who continue from the student's previous institution are considered to possess adjunct status while the student continues in the Ph.D. in EE Program.

-In consideration of the extensive agreements which established the Dayton Area Graduate Studies Institute in 1994, Wright State recognizes regular faculty members in engineering and computer science at the other four original DAGSI institutions (Air Force Institute of Technology, University of Dayton, the Ohio State University, and University of Cincinnati) as possessing $\dot{a} priori$ the equivalent of adjunct graduate status.
+In consideration of the extensive agreements which established the Dayton Area Graduate Studies Institute in 1994, Wright State recognizes regular faculty members in engineering and computer science at the other four original DAGSI institutions (Air Force Institute of Technology, University of Dayton, the Ohio State University, and University of Cincinnati) as possessing $\acute{a}$ priori the equivalent of adjunct graduate status.